Castle Hill Gardens

 Though it is now an empty shell, the castle was used for a time as a banqueting hall, then a residence for a couple who looked after tame pheasants on the estate, and was later a residence for a huntsman.
 From the castle you can see Exmoor, Dartmoor, and Lundy Island on a clear day.

 On the same axis as the Sham Castle is a triumphal arch, 1/2 mile away on a hilltop site, facing the castle across the valley.

 My favourite part of the garden is the riverside walk to the north west of the house.
 The trail runs beside a small stream, a tributary of the River Bray, until it reaches a decorative rustic bridge, called Ugley Bridge.
 Set intio the bank beside the bridge is a small groot called Sybil's Cave, while across the stream is Satyr's Temple, a neo-classical summerhouse.

 From the Satyr's Temple trails wind back and forth up a sloping hillside, through beautiful plantations, passing a statue of Pan, a roadside cross, and the Sunset Temple before reaching the Sham Castle on the hilltop.

-In spring this area is lushly coloured with white, red, and pink camelias, as well as early rhododendrons and magnolias.
-Later in the year the woodlands are a riot of colour as snowdrops and primroses carpet the ground beneath stands of lofty beech trees.
+In spring this area is lushly coloured with white, red, and pink camellias, as well as early rhododendrons and magnolias.
+Later in the year, the woodlands are a riot of colour as snowdrops and primroses carpet the ground beneath stands of lofty beech trees.
 By May the air os full of scent from azaleas and later rhododendrons.

 Nearer the mansion are lushly planted formal gardens centred on a peculiar water sculpture, and the walled garden; a mix of kitchen and ornamental garden with a fish pool populated by exotic, coloured fish.